puristajs/purista/website/src/api/modules/purista_k8s_sdk.md

     apiMountPath: '/api',
   })

+   // start the http server
+   // defaults to port 3000
+   // optional: you can set the port in the optional parameter of this method const server = serve({
+     fetch: app.fetch,
+   })

   // register shut down methods
   gracefulShutdown(logger, [
-    // start with the event bridge to no longer accept incoming messages eventBridge,
+    // begin with the event bridge to no longer accept incoming messages eventBridge,
     // optional: shut down the service
     theService,